A Quick Guide to macOS Boot Modes and Startup Key Combinations

 Safe Mode: Shift

-If you’re having problems and your Mac won’t boot, Safe Mode (also known as safe boot) forces your computer to load only the bare essentials it needs to start the operating system.
+If your Mac needs troubleshooting for startup problems, Safe Mode (also known as safe boot) is a good step to try.
+It forces your computer to load only the bare essentials it needs to start the operating system.
 Your startup disk will check for errors and make repairs, and only use the required kernel extensions.

-This mode will also prevent the startup and login items from opening when your Mac starts up.
+This mode also prevents the startup and login items from opening when your Mac starts up.
 It disables custom user-installed fonts and clears a number of macOS system caches too.

 Apple Hardware Test/Apple Diagnostics: D

 Depending on the age of your Mac, it either comes with Apple Hardware Test or Apple Diagnostics.
-These are troubleshooting tools that will detect obvious problems with your hardware, so you can attempt to fix or decide it’s time to replace your machine.
+These are troubleshooting tools that will identify Mac hardware problems , so you can attempt to fix or decide it’s time to replace your machine.

 Variation: You can also use Option + D to start the test from the internet.
 This is ideal if you have problems with your hard drive or recovery partition.

 Reset PRAM/NVRAM: Cmd + Option + P + R